lballabio/QuantLib/Examples/FittedBondCurve/ReadMe.txt

-Fits a discount curve over a set of bonds with a number of methods.
+This example fits a discount curve over a set of bonds with a number of methods.